sera4am/ansuko/API.md

 ## All lodash functions

 All original lodash functions are available as well.

-Refer to [lodash documentation](https://lodash.com/docs) for complete reference.
+The original versions of the overridden methods (`isEmpty`, `toNumber`, `castArray`) are accessible as `isEmptyOrg`, `toNumberOrg`, and `castArrayOrg`, allowing you to choose the appropriate version for your use case.

+For complete reference, see the [lodash documentation](https://lodash.com/docs).